david-frederick-batt/AlgorandUnityTransactionDemo/README.md

 ```powershell
 Install-Package Algorand2_Unity
 ```
+3. Build the solution
-3. Next, execute the following in the developer command prompt:
+4. Execute the following in the developer command prompt:
 ```
 dotnet publish
 ```
-4. Locate `Algorand.dll`, `BouncyCastle.Crypto.dll`, and `RestSharp.dll` in `<project-root>\bin\Debug\netstandard2.0\publish`
+5. Locate `Algorand.dll`, `BouncyCastle.Crypto.dll`, and `RestSharp.dll` in `<project-root>\bin\Debug\netstandard2.0\publish`
-5. Move the assemblies over into your Unity project.
+6. Move the assemblies over into your Unity project.

 You should now be able to use the SDK in your Unity project.